General Safety

 • Knowledge of local conditions including weather and snow pack history

-Rescue, if possible, may be slow and costly to you.
-Re-entering into closed areas within the ski area boundary is prohibited.
+Entering closed areas within the ski area boundary is strictly prohibited.

 WASHINGTON STATE LAW